-If I was to rank my favourite places in France to visit, outside of Paris of course, then this would be my top twenty tourist sites.
+If I was to rank my favourite things to see in France, outside of Paris of course, then this would be my top twenty tourist sites.
 I have lived in France for over 10 years and before that I have toured around France quite a bit, both on holiday and with work.
-I am not saying that this is a complete list of the best places in France to visit.
+I am not saying that this is a complete list of the best things to see in France.
 Some places I have not been to yet, for example, Strasbourg, Lille (only the Eurostar train station), Bordeaux (yes, I know it is shameful that I haven't been there) and Grenoble; and other places are affected by my experiences there (getting my iPhone stolen in Orleans for instance).
-But looking through it, I think that this is a pretty good list of places to visit if you are in France on holiday.
+But looking through it, I think that this is a pretty good list of things to do and see if you are in France on holiday during 2020.

-Best places in France to visit # 1 - Mont Saint Michel, Normandy
+1. Things to see in France in 2020 - Mont Saint Michel, Normandy

 Every year 2.5 million people visit the site of Mont Saint-Michel, a spectacular castle situated on a rocky outcrop in the sea, off the Normandy coast in Northern France.
 The Mont-Saint-Michel and its bay are part of the UNESCO list of World Heritage Sites.
 The castle is separated from the mainland by a causeway.
 Actually, to be precise, over the years this tidal causeway had silted up so the castle had become a part of the mainland, but a project commissioned by the French government in 2006 built an hydraulic dam to make Mont-Saint-Michel an island again.
 The tides can vary greatly, at roughly 14 metres between high and low water marks.
 There has been a monastery at St Michel since 708 AD.
 During the Hundred Years' War, the English made repeated assaults on the island, but were unable to seize it due to the abbey's fortifications.
 During the French revolution the abbey was closed and converted into a prison.
 A campaign led by Victor Hugo in the mid 19th Century led to the Abbey being restored and declared an historic monument in 1874.